Skip to content

 Prepare for Immediate Employment

-There’s never been a better time to consider a career in freight moving and getting your commercial driver's license (CDL) at an affordable community college in Elgin.
+Now is the ideal time to start a career in freight moving and earn your commercial driver's license (CDL).
+You can obtain your CDL at an affordable community college in Elgin.

 The outlook for trucking jobs is positive.
 Truck drivers are responsible for valuable cargo and often work independently.
 They must be reliable, punctual, and accountable for their deliveries and paperwork.
-If you are calm under pressure, are interested in learning basic truck maintenance, have good time management, and are willing to learn, a lucrative career as a truck driver may be an option.
+If you're calm under pressure and interested in truck maintenance, truck driving could be a great career choice.
+Strong time management skills and a willingness to learn can lead to a lucrative opportunity.
 Refer to Career Coach to learn more about related professions and compensation.

 Plan of Study and Course Descriptions